pharringtonp19/housing-and-homelessness/docs/low-income housing/index.md

 ---

 ### **Class # 5**
 In this class we focus on the relationship between low-income housing and the rest of the housing market.
 In particular, we focus on Mast (2021) who empirically highlights the migration chains that result from the development of high-income housing.
+With a preliminary theoretical and empirical introduction, we then turn our conversation to recent efforts to convert office buildings to residential units: should they require mandatory setasides for affordable housing?
 [Slides](https://slides.com/pharringtonp19/presentation-of-mast-2019/fullscreen)

 <div style="border: 2px solid black; padding: 10px; text-align: center; width: calc(33.33% - 1%); margin: 0 auto;">
   <!-- Title of the PNG -->